Layered Cut vs Hush Cut, a Face Shape Guide

 To sum up, if you want a natural, low-maintenance vibe and you're concerned about facial angles or width, the hush cut is a safe bet.
 If you're after rich volume, movement, and a great tied-up look, adjusting the layer height within the layered-cut family suits you better.
 The two aren't sharply divided.
 A designer often blends layer height and bangs to your face shape and hair texture, landing somewhere in between.

 Above all, even under the same cut name, the result shifts a lot depending on where the designer sets the weight line and how they shape the bangs.
 That's why a thorough consultation about your face shape and hair texture matters more than a single reference photo.
-If you'd like a consultation covering perms, color, and treatments in Busan Seomyeon, look for a Seomyeon salon like Juno Hair Seomyeon Bujeon, which is open daily from 10:00 a.m. to 9:30 p.m. and aims to assist in English, and talk it through fully before the first snip.
+If you'd like a consultation covering cuts, perms, color, and treatments in Busan Seomyeon, it's worth talking it through fully before the first snip.